particle-iot/buildpack-base/README.md

 ## Running tests

-Buildpacks can define tests by overriding `/bin/run-tests` script.
+Buildpacks can define tests by overriding `/test` directory with [BATS tests](https://github.com/sstephenson/bats).
 The tests should:

 1. Propagate `/input` with test data
 2. Run `/bin/run`
 3. Inspect `/output` and assert when incorrect

+Before each BATS file, the `/input`, `/workspace` and `/output` will be cleared.
+BATS can use different languages to do the actual tests (i.e. run `mocha`).

 Running tests itself is done by running container without mounted volumes and overriding `CMD`: